-If you come to Palau you will likely spend most of your time underwater - the diving and snorkelling is brilliant!
+If you come to Palau you will likely spend most of your time in the water – the diving and snorkeling is brilliant!

-But be aware that even though you are underwater the sun is brutal and you should wear t-shirts or some sort of body cover.
+But be aware that, even though you're underwater, the sun is brutal and you should wear t-shirts or some sort of body cover.
 Sunscreen is not only a pollutant to this natural environment, it will also become ineffective after an hour or so.

 There is still a significant amount of unexploded ordnance in Palau left over from World War II, particularly in Peleliu and Angaur.

-There have not been any casualties as a result of this but you should still exercise caution, particularly when diving or exploring caves.
+Casualties as a result of this are rare, but you should still exercise caution, particularly when diving or exploring caves.

 The road network quickly deteriorates in wet weather.
 A 4x4 is required to travel across much of the country.